 The Netherlands is a western European state that is bordering Germany in the east and in the north sea of the west combines this is a spirit of wanderings and rich with full of European peoples.
 This country is famous for windmills and tulips.
 In this country soft frugs and prostitution are also allowed to it’s friendly, amazing, diverse and it was safe for tourists.
 The climate of this country matches its unusual character.
 The proximity of the sea makes its winters warm and summer is moderately cool.

-The atmosphere of this country is ideal for while you visiting dutch cities, thats is teeming with architectural and historical sites.
+The atmosphere of this country is ideal for while you visiting Dutch cities, that is teeming with architectural and historical sites.
 In the cities, there are several theaters, canals, picturesque parks, and art museums.
-In the Netherlands, Open-air museums, widespread and national natural parks in which tourists can acquaint with its culture and history of this country on the example of miniature models and specific buildings.
+In the Netherlands, Open-air museums, widespread and national natural parks in which tourists can acquaint themselves with its culture and history of this country on the example of miniature models and specific buildings.
 Here is an overview of the Top 10 Tourist Attraction To Visit in the Netherlands.

 10. Delta Project

 Delta project was built in Rhine delta for protective structures against floods in the distant of 1955 to 1998 in the province of South Holland and Zeeland to protect a huge number of land to sea.
 In this works, there are More than Four hundred structures Locks, Barries, and dams. which is erected.
 Nowadays this project is one of the world’s largest engineering structures in the whole world.